5-APDB: Legal status

+Canada

+5-APDB is a Schedule I controlled substance in Canada due phenethylamine blanket-ban language.

 China

 As of October 2015 5-APDB is a controlled substance in China.

 United Kingdom

 On June 10, 2013, 5-APDB and a number of analogues were classified as Temporary Class Drugs in the UK following an ACMD recommendation.
 This means that sale and import of the named substances are criminal offences and are treated as for class B drugs.

+United States

+5-APDB is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.